jorgemk85/OneData/README.md

     public string Transaction { get; set; }
 }
 ```
 And just like that, our classes/models are related!
-By default, OneData configures the relationship ON DELETE to NO ACTION, but you can configure this with an overload on the attribute.
-Also, the ON UPDATE is always set to NO ACTION at this point.
+By default, OneData configures the relationship `ON DELETE` to `NO ACTION`, but you can configure this with an overload on the attribute.
+Also, the `ON UPDATE` is always set to `NO ACTION` at this point.

-The following should be used if you need to pull data from another table (related or not) into our class/model for ease of use (note the new property UserName and it's attribute).
+The following should be used if you need to pull data from another table (related or not) into our class/model for ease of use (note the new property `UserName` and it's attribute).
 ```c#
 [DataTable("logs")]
 public class Log : Cope<Log>, IManageable